input-output-hk/cardano-sl/docs/block-processing/overall.md

 Block processing can be described by presenting an algorithm to solve the following problem:

-> Given a sequence of blocks `B₀, B₁, B₂, …` (where `B₀` is the first genesis block) check whether block payload from these blocks are valid.
+> Given a sequence of blocks `B₀, B₁, B₂, …`
+(where `B₀` is the first genesis block) check whether block payload from these blocks are valid.

 We describe block processing as stateful algorithm:
 * Initial state `S₀` is derived from blockchain genesis data (see [mainnet genesis JSON](https://raw.githubusercontent.com/input-output-hk/cardano-sl/e7cfb1724024e0db2f25ddd2eb8f8f17c0bc497f/node/mainnet-genesis.json))
 * `S₁, S₂, …` are maintained as sequential application of blocks  `B₀, B₁, B₂, … ` to state `S₀`
 * State transition function.
-Given GState `S` and a main block `B` return either an error describing why `B` is invalid (w.r.t. tx payload) or new GState `S'`
+We maintain some state called GState which corresponds to the application of a sequence of blocks Given GState `S` and a block `B` return either an error describing why `B` is invalid or new GState `S'`
   ```
-  verifyAndApplyGState :: GState -> MainBlock -> Either BlockPayloadVerificationError GState
+  verifyAndApplyGState :: GState -> Block -> Either BlockVerificationError GState
   -- ^ Note, that function definition and types are different in code and are put here for reader's convenience
   ```
-  * Note, that state transition function is defined only for main blocks.
-This is done because genesis blocks (as defined in Ouroboros) don't have payload.

-Note, that in theory payload verification can be stateless (except genesis state `S₀`) and be described without mentioning any additional state (apart from blocks themselves).
+Note, that in theory verification can be stateless (except genesis state `S₀`) and be described without mentioning any additional state (apart from blocks themselves).
 But in practice it would be very inefficient and inconvenient.

 For sake of simplicity, we describe state transition function in two parts:
-* Verification: given GState `S` and a main block `B`, check whether `B` is valid (and can be applied to `S`)
+* Verification: given GState `S` and a block `B`, check whether `B` is valid (and can be applied to `S`)
-* Modification: given GState `S` and a main block `B` (successfully verified against `S`), produce `S'`
+* Modification: given GState `S` and a block `B` (successfully verified against `S`), produce `S'`

 ### Block payload

-Block payload consist of:
+Block payload consists of:
 * `UpdatePayload`.
   It's checked by update system component and is described in the [Update system consensus rules](us.md).
 * `TxPayload`.